vikizax/Homework_assignment/JavaScript_ES6_Homework/oop.md

     super class
     class Person{
         it will have
-        first name, last name and contact_no field
+        first name, last name and contact_no fields
     }

     class Student will inherit from Person {